Getting help

 • Anxiety or depression medication for teens (particularly when there is a family history of psychological disorders)

-Cognitive behavioural therapy (CBT) and its variations
+Cognitive behavioural therapy (CBT) and its variants

 It helps teens learn to: